 When to Clean Your Pool Filter

-While cleaning your pool filter is a crucial aspect of pool maintenance, you might wonder when to do it.
+While cleaning your pool filter is a important part of taking care of your pool, you might wonder when to do it.
 Generally, it’s best to clean your filter every few months during the swimming season.
 However, if you notice signs like decreased water flow, dirty water, or an increased pressure gauge reading, it may be time for an immediate cleaning.
 Remember, the frequency will also depend on your specific filter type and how often your pool is used.

 Pool Filter Cleaning Tips